corinnemc/retraction_indexing_pipeline/README.md

 - If a ```<Response 414>``` error occurs, lower the ```no_records``` variable and rerun the script.
 - If a ```<Response 500>``` error occurs, lower the ```no_records``` variable and rerun the script.

+This script has taken over 23 minutes to run before.

 This will output one file into ```/data/```:
 - ```{current date}_pubmed.csv```: all items indexed as retracted in PubMed